telerik/kendo-react-kb/docs/filter-the-grid-with-checkboxes.md

 ## Description

-Is it possible to filter the Grid data with checkboxes?
+How can I filter the KendoReact Grid data with checkboxes similar to the Kendo UI for jQuery Grid?

-I saw this is the jQuery version of the Grid.
-Is it support for React as well?

 ## Solution

-In the KendoReact Grid this has to be achieved programmatically using the [ColumnMenu](https://www.telerik.com/kendo-react-ui/components/grid/columns/column-menu/) component.
+In KendoReact, you can programmatically implement the data filtering with checkboxes for the Grid by using the [ColumnMenu]({% slug column_menu_grid %}) component.

-Please check an example demonstrating how this can be achieved:

 {% meta id:index height:760 %}
 {% embed_file grid/grid-filter-checkbox/main.jsx preview %}